T. F. O'Rahilly: Later years

-Controversies
+Controversial theories

 O'Rahilly was known for his sometimes controversial theories of Irish history.
-In his book Early Irish History and Mythology, first published in 1946, O'Rahilly developed an influential model of Irish prehistory based on critical reading of early Irish literary sources, involving four waves of Celtic-speaking invaders.
-Although O'Rahilly's model was highly influential, it has been challenged in the following decades by Celtic scholars such as Kenneth H. Jackson and John T. Koch.
+In his book Early Irish History and Mythology (1946), O'Rahilly developed a model of Irish prehistory based on his analysis of early Irish literature and language, especially the Lebor Gabála Érenn.
+He suggested that there were four waves of Celtic migrations or invasions: the Cruthin (c.
+700–500 BC), the Érainn or Builg (c.
+500 BC), the Laigin, Domnainn and Gálioin (c.
+300 BC), and the Gaels (c.
+100 BC).
+He argued that the first three groups spoke Brittonic languages, and that many of Ireland's 'pre-Gaelic' peoples flourished for centuries after 100 BC.
+Although highly influential, O'Rahilly's theory has been challenged by historians, archaeologists and linguists—such as Kenneth H. Jackson and John T. Koch—and it is no longer accepted.

 In 1942 his lecture where he proposed that there were two Saint Patricks, was published.
 Irish author James Plunkett described the controversy caused by O'Rahilly's theory:I can still recall the great scandal of 1942, when a book called The Two Patricks was published by a learned Irish Professor who advanced the theory that there was one Patrick (Palladius Patrick) whose mission lasted from 432-461, and another who arrived in 462 and died about 490.
 The suggestion caused a national unheaval.
 If the careers of the two Patricks, through scholarly bungling, had become inextricably entangled, who did what?
-And worse still - which of them was the patron saint?
+And worse still – which of them was the patron saint?
 If you addressed a prayer to one, might it not be delivered by mistake to the other?
 There was a feeling abroad that any concession to the two Patricks theory would lead unfailingly to a theory of no Patrick at all.His views on language contact and bilingualism were equally controversial.
 In Irish Dialects Past and Present (1932) he wrote the following about the Manx language:From the beginning of its career as a written language English influence played havoc with its syntax, and it could be said without much exaggeration that some of the Manx that has been printed is merely English disguised in a Manx vocabulary.
 Manx hardly deserved to live.
 When a language surrenders itself to foreign idiom, and when all its speakers become bilingual, the penalty is death.This view has more recently been challenged by Nicholas Williams, who suggests that Manx is Gaelic pidginized by early contact with Norse, long before there was any English spoken on the Isle of Man.